SocietyProtocol/Content-Library/Published/Articles/The state That Binds (Shared Reality).md

 > 1. **Zero-Entry: Tribes**: The shared reality exists solely in people’s minds.
 It’s disjointed between the tribe.
 With no recording, duplication, or synchronization mechanisms, it cannot scale.
 Reputation is everything.
 > 2. **Single-Entry: Classical States**: This epoch added a permanent recorded STB to the inherent reputation systems.
 A huge imbalance naturally arose between those who created and could record and maintain the STB and those who couldn’t.
 Reality was dominated by those few who could access and record the STB—giving them control of the identities of those who couldn’t access the recorded shared reality[^3].
 > 3. **Double-Entry: Nation States:** The legitimacy of the shared reality is rooted in duplicated contracts and agreements.
 This system is supposed to facilitate access to the shared reality equally for the population.
 Today, we all feel like we have access and influence over the shared reality (at least in the Western world).
 Whether we do or not, is another question.
 The duplication of the STB allowed multiple parties to imbue lasting contractual agreements into the shared reality.
 > 4. **Triple-Entry: Synchronized States:** Every global participant has equal access to a synchronized shared reality.
-The entire history of how we arrived to this state in the shared reality, including all previous states, is immutably recorded in the Timeline.
+The entire history of how we arrived to this state in the shared reality, including all previous states, is quasi-immutably recorded in a chronological Timeline.

 ![[Epochs of Shared Reality.excalidraw.png]]